 New England Boiled Wool Mittens | Classic Yankee Article

-The art of knitting these rugged boiled wool mittens, the choice of fishermen for hundreds of years, was in danger of being lost until the enterprising women of the Chebeague Island (Maine) Methodist Church Ladles Aid got together …
+The art of knitting these rugged boiled wool mittens, the choice of fishermen for hundreds of years, was in danger of being lost.
+That is, until the enterprising women of the Chebeague Island Methodist Church Ladies Aid got together…

 Time was that when a man went out in his boat in winter, he took his wool mittens off a nail on board, dipped them in the warm water from the engine, wrung them out, and put them on wet.
 Then he clapped and beat his hands and swung his arms until his fingers were so red they stung.
 After that he could work all day, hauling traps from the frigid salt water, working with sloppy, half-frozen bait, or even clamming, and his hands would stay warm.

 When he peeled his mittens off at the end of his day, his hands were red and so warm they steamed in the cold air.
 He hung the mittens up again by little loops on their cuffs and went ashore.

 The boiled wool mittens had an amazing insulating quality when wet.
 They may have been knit by his wife, or he may have bought them — handknit — from the same store that sold him his trap stock, boots, netting shuttles, and other gear.
 Wherever he got them, they were big, maybe a third bigger than his hand, and made of oily, cream-colored yarn.
 Some men took them home and soaked them in hot water; others put them in the bilge of their boats and walked on them all day while doing other work.
 And they shrank.
 The wool became thicker, the stitches tighter than can be knit, and as the fisherman wore them, wetting them each time in salt water, they shrank and matted even more until they were shaped to his hands and quite stiff when dry.

 Fishermen wore mittens like these in New England and the Canadian Maritime Provinces for hundreds of years.
 Some still do, when they can get them.